-Data indicating the minutes of shadow flicker per day will also be provided in the Shadow Flicker Report.

-will include the cumulative sum of shadow hours at each receptor (as needed).
-52 This omni-directional approach reports total shadow flicker results at a receptor regardless of the presence or orientation of windows at that receptor (i.e., it assumes shadows from all directions can be perceived at a receptor, which may or may not be true).
-A receptor 53 in the model will be defined as a one square meter area located one meter above ground; consistent with industry standards, actual house dimensions are not taken into consideration.
+Shadow flicker effects on receptors are expressed in terms of predicted frequency (hours per year).
+Shadow isolines (i.e., contours indicating total number of hours of shadowing per average year) are calculated based on the data and assumptions outlined above.
+These isolines define the theoretical number of hours per year that shadow flicker would occur at any given location within the Shadow Flicker Study Area.
+The model calculations will include the cumulative sum of shadow hours at each receptor (as needed).
+This omni-directional approach reports total shadow flicker results at a receptor regardless of the presence or orientation of windows at that receptor (i.e., it assumes shadows from all directions can be perceived at a receptor, which may or may not be true).
+A receptor41 in the model will be defined as a one square meter area located one meter above ground; consistent with industry standards, actual house dimensions are not taken into consideration.
 In addition, shadow flicker contours that are generated by the WindPRO software will be overlain on mapping of known public recreational areas (e.g., trails, state forest land).